aplbrain/dandi-docs/docs/user-guide-using/accessing-data/external-services.md

 # External Services

 DANDI integrates with various external services to enhance data accessibility and analysis capabilities.
-This page describes the external services that can be used with DANDI data.
+This page describes the external services that can be used with {{ instance.name }} data.

 ## NWB Explorer